Ok. No fluff. Since you are here, I assume you installed a Linux distro to dualboot with Windows and now want to get rid of it.

 newbcd

-back with:bcdedit /import newbcd /clean
+bcdedit /import newbcd /clean

 And, with that your machine no longer has any traces of dual-booting.